vinhngx/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The approach carried out in this project perform quite well on the project video.
-However, it did not perform that well on the more chalenging videos (see for example, [link to my video result](./challenge_video_processed.mp4)).
+The approach carried out in this project performs quite well on the project video.
+However, it did not perform that well on the more chalenging videos (see, for example, [link to my video result](./challenge_video_proccessed.mp4)).

-In order to improve the lane detection results, I have tried the followings (pipeline-video-alternative.ipynb):
+In order to improve the lane detection results, I have tried the following alternatives (detailed in pipeline-video-alternative.ipynb):

 - Define a region of interest using the approach in the first lane detection project: